DevonFruck/SYSC3010_DADA/README.md

     Download “people-counting-opencv” folder onto Raspberry Pi at the store

-    Ensure VideoStream URL on line 82 is same as Local IP that IP Webcam is streaming to, edit it otherwise
+    In “people_counter.py” ensure VideoStream URL on line 82 is same as Local IP that IP Webcam is streaming to, edit it otherwise

+    In the same file, set the value of the “totalCapacity” variable accordingly on line 111

     Run “people_counting.py” with input arguments: